 Step 6.
 Follow the on-screen instructions to complete the Windows 10 installation.
 Enter your Windows 10 license key when a pop-up appears for a product key during installation.

-After all these steps, all you need is to wait patiently, and you'll be able to clean install Windows 10 on your PC.
+After all these steps, all you need is to wait patiently, and you'll be able to clean install Windows 10 from USB on your PC.

 This method works no matter your PC can boot properly or not.
 But note that it helps only when you have created a recovery drive before.
 Next, we will show you how to use EaseUS backup software to create a system backup when you think your PC is in the optimum state.

 Step 1.
 Launch EaseUS Todo Backup on your computer, and click Create Backup on the home screen and then hit the big question mark to select backup contents.

 Step 2.
 To back up your Windows operating system, click "OS" to begin the backup task.